shankarpriyank/PettyPlanet/README.md

 Petty planet is an place where you can upload pics of abandoned pets so that the people interested to adopt pets can connect adopt the pets they wish to adopt.

+* Used Firebase to storage to store the Images uploaded by the users and then waited for the imageurl to come , after the imageurl is successfully generated , I used the imageurl along with the other information provided by the user to create a post in the Firebase Realtime Database
+* Implemented Standard Google Login to authenticate users of my app
+* Integrated Camera and Gallery acess in the app so that users can users can upload images using any medium they prefer
+* The app uses many fragments and it consumes the jetpack navigation components to navigate around different fragments
+* Used Firebase to store the user details online and used SharedPreferences to store the user information in the device itself
+* Used ViewBinding and followed MVVM to make the data persistent even if the views are recreated

 ## Technologies Used
 [Kotlin](https://choosealicense.com/licenses/mit/)